rasbt/python-machine-learning-book/code/ch09/README.md

 Sebastian Raschka, 2015

-# Python Machine Learning
+Python Machine Learning - Code Examples
-# Chapter 9 Code Examples

-## Embedding a Machine Learning Model into a Web Application
+## Chapter 9 - Embedding a Machine Learning Model into a Web Application

+- Serializing fitted scikit-learn estimators
+- Setting up a SQLite database for data storage
+- Developing a web application with Flask
+- Our first Flask web application
+  - Form validation and rendering
+  - Turning the movie classifier into a web application
+- Deploying the web application to a public server
+  - Updating the movie review classifier
+- Summary

+---

 The code for the Flask web applications can be found in the following directories: